ctsit/send_rx/README.md

 2. On **Site Information** form, fill out site name, then select `Email` as delivery type, then set the email address you want to use in your test, and finally save - making sure sure your form is set as *Complete*.
 4. On **Site Staff** step, select **Create a new user account from scratch**, fill out user information, make sure your form is set as *Complete*, then click on **Save & Go To Next Instance**
 5. Repeat the step above a few times - making sure to add at least one prescriber and one study coordinator - then click on **Save & Exit**
-6. You will be redirected to record home page, in which you should be able to see two buttons: **Rebuild staff permissions** and **Revoke staff permissions** (if both buttons are disabled, make sure all forms previously filled are set as *Complete*, i.e. they appear as green bullets)
+6. Go to **Record Status Dashboard** where you should be able to see two buttons: **Rebuild staff permissions** and **Revoke staff permissions** (if both buttons are disabled, make sure all forms previously filled are set as *Complete*, i.e. they appear as green bullets)
 7. Click on **Rebuild staff permissions** to grant permissions to your staff

 ### Step 2: Create a Prescription and Send it